 #3 – Stay Away from Elaborate Transitions

 If you’re new to video editing, then playing around with graphics and effects to create elaborate transitions will eat up a TON of time and may not look all that great.
 That’s why I say just keep it simple and keep moving forward.

 Jump cuts are our friend!
 I like to use an L-cut in my editing, which I explain in my video.

-I hope this post and video was helpful for you if you're wondering how to make a video look professional with iMovie!
+I hope this post and video were helpful for you if you’re wondering how to make a video look professional with iMovie!
 The magic truly is in the minor details that you include (or exclude).
 Keep it simple, and keep moving forward!
-Don't forget to grab my iMovie Cheat Sheet!
+Don’t forget to grab my iMovie Cheat Sheet!